-1. The Majority Leader shall determine the majority-minority party composition of all standing and select committees.
+1. Except as otherwise provided in Senate Standing Rule No. 23, the Majority Leader shall appoint all standing and select committees and shall determine the majority-minority party composition of all standing and select committees.
 Appointments to committees shall be made by the Majority Leader for the majority party members and by the Minority Leader for the minority party members.
-The Majority Leader shall designate the chair and vice chair of all standing and select committees.
+The Majority Leader shall designate the Chair and Vice Chair of all standing and select committees.